 Greenhouse gas reductions

-- This reduction is above and beyond the CUP’s current greenhouse gas emissions benefits.
-Since the cogeneration plant came on line in 1995, MIT has achieved annual reductions in greenhouse gas emissions of 15%-20% compared to conventional boilers and utility power.
+- This reduction is above and beyond the GHG emissions benefits that stem from MIT's original shift to cogeneration in 1995.
+Since the cogeneration plant first came on line, MIT has achieved annual reductions in GHG emissions of 15%-20% compared to conventional boilers and utility power.

-- During the 20 years since then, the Institute has avoided an average of 68,000 metric tons of carbon dioxide emissions each year, according to the EPA.
+- During its first 20 years of cogeneration, the Institute avoided an average of 68,000 metric tons of carbon dioxide emissions each year, according to the EPA.

 - In 2013 alone, the GHG emissions avoided by MIT were equal to the emissions generated by the electricity use in more than 8,000 single-family homes over a period of one year.